SamPro07/Devops-Project2/README.md

 type yes, and it will prompt you for permission or use --auto-approve in the command above.

+Now make sure all the repo's youve cloned are now pushed to your own repo's and it is very vital that your github access token are configured to read and write.

+All you have to do now is integrate your circleCI account with your github account.

+next in the command line inside the the folder of Kube_manifest enter the code below:

+`kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml`

+`kubectl port-forward svc/argocd-server 8080:443 -n argocd`

+`kubectl get secret argocd-initial-admin-secret -n argocd -o yaml`

+`kubectl apply -f argo-manifest.yaml`

+this will log you into ArgoCD and your project will automatically be deployed.

 **This project contains Three GitHub repositories**